hablapps/sparkOptics/README.md

 libraryDependencies += "org.hablapps" %% "spark-optics" % "1.0.0"
 ```

-Spark lens doesn't have any dependencies.
+Spark lens doesn't have any dependencies beyond Spark itself.

 ### Implemented optics

 #### Lens
-Optic to focus in an element of a provided structure.
-It has columns that must be in the schema.
+Optic to focus in a column of a provided schema.

 #### Protolens
-Optic equivalent to a lens, but it doesn't have yet a schema, so it can be applied to any dataframe that contains the focused columns.
+Optic equivalent to a lens, but without an specific schema, so that it can be applied to any dataframe that contains the specified column.

 ### Motivation and larger example
-Working with complex structures in spark sql's dataframes can be hard.
+Working with complex structures in Spark Sql's DataFrames can be hard.
-A common case if you are working with complex structures is to modify inner elements of the structure,
+A common case if you are working with complex structures is to modify the inner elements of the structure.
+For instance:
-what can be hard to manage.

-If we have this structure in a dataframe

 ```scala
 case class Street(number: Int, name: String)